-It’s sink or swim for most teachers.
-Many teachers are on medication for stress and anxiety.
+It’s sink or swim for most of us.
+Many educators are on medication for stress and anxiety.
 Others are retiring early or changing careers.

-Teachers go to work to teach and many do it with full devotion.
-They go in early and stay late.
-They plan and grade papers for hours after school and during their weekends.
+Educators go to work to teach and many do it with full devotion.
+We go in early and stay late.
+We plan lessons and grade papers for hours after school and on weekends.

 While we care about our students, we cannot wear all these hats.
 Please stop asking us to because you are literally burning us out.

-We keep having to make lessons more fun, more lively, more EXCITING, and our lessons seem to keep getting shorter because most kids simply can’t stay engaged for more than 5 minutes at a time.
+We keep having to make lessons more fun, more lively, more exciting, and our lessons seem to keep getting shorter because many kids simply can’t stay focused for longer than 10 minutes at a time.

-We also have to constantly learn the latest fun online educational games, which seem to change all too frequently.
+We also have to constantly learn the latest fun online educational programs, which seem to change all too frequently.
 Just as we thought we mastered the current one, there's a "newer and better" one (or two, or three) we're expected to pick up.
-The ongoing challenge is keeping students' minds engaged in class lessons.

-Due to the shortage of space in many schools, an increasing number of teachers have to share their classrooms, and even their desks, with other teachers.
+Due to the shortage of space in many schools, an increasing number of teachers have to share their classrooms, and even their desks, with their colleagues.

-So we talked about students bullying teachers.
-There is also a big, unspoken problem with teachers bullying teachers, and it’s getting worse.
+We all know about bullying among students.
+There's also a big, unspoken problem with bullying among educators, and it’s getting worse.

-Classroom sharing—as shared earlier—is a breeding ground for teachers bullying one another.
+Classroom sharing—as shared earlier—is a breeding ground for colleagues bullying one another.